olga-medvedeva/Flashcards/README.md

 # Frontend project using HTML + CSS (animation)

-Flashcards project created as part of the CSS course.
+Flashcards project was created as part of the CSS course.

 Website - https://olga-medvedeva-flashcards.netlify.app/